Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 To see that in a semitopology a minimal open neighbourhood need not be least, it suffices to provide an example.
 Consider $(\ns P,\opens)$ defined as follows, as illustrated in Figure~\ref{fig.two.min}: \begin{itemize*} \item $\ns P=\{0,1,2\}$ \item $\opens = \bigl\{ \varnothing,\ \{0,1\},\ \{1,2\},\ \{0,1,2\} \bigr\}$ \end{itemize*} Note that $1$ has two minimal open neighbourhoods: $\{0,1\}$ and $\{1,2\}$. \end{proof}

-\subsubsection{Examples}
+\jamiesubsubsection{Examples}

-As standard, we can make any set $\tf{Val}$ into a semitopology (indeed, it is also a topology) just by letting open sets be the powerset: \begin{defn} \leavevmode \begin{enumerate*} \item Call $(\ns P,\powerset(\ns P))$ the \deffont{discrete semitopology} on $\ns P$.
+As standard, we can make any set $\tf{Val}$ into a semitopology (indeed, it is also a topology) just by letting open sets be the powerset: \begin{defn} \leavevmode \begin{enumerate*} \item Call $(\ns P,\powerset(\ns P))$ the \deffont{discrete semitopology on $\ns P$}.

 We may call a set with the discrete semitopology a \deffont{semitopology of values}, and when we do we will usually call it $\tf{Val}$.
-We may identify $\tf{Val}$-the-set and $\tf{Val}$-the-discrete-semitopology; meaning will always be clear. \item When $(\ns P,\opens)$ is a semitopology and $\tf{Val}$ is a semitopology of values, we may call a function $f:\ns P\to\tf{Val}$ a \deffont{value assignment}. \end{enumerate*} \end{defn}
+We may identify $\tf{Val}$-the-set and $\tf{Val}$-the-discrete-semitopology; meaning will always be clear. \item When $(\ns P,\opens)$ is a semitopology and $\tf{Val}$ is a semitopology of values, we may call a function $f:\ns P\to\tf{Val}$ a \deffont[value assignment $f:\ns P\to\tf{Val}$]{value assignment}.

+Note that a value just assigns values to points, and in particular we do not assume \emph{a priori} that it is continuous, where continuity is defined just as for topologies (see Definition~\ref{defn.continuity}). \end{enumerate*} \end{defn}

-\begin{xmpl} We consider further examples of semitopologies: \begin{enumerate} \item Every topology is also a semitopology; intersections of open sets are allowed to be open in a semitopology, they are just not constrained to be open. \item The \deffont{initial} semitopology $(\varnothing,\{\varnothing\})$ and the \deffont{final} semitopology $(\{\ast\},\{\varnothing,\{\ast\}\})$ are semitopologies. \item An important discrete semitopological space is
+\begin{xmpl} We consider further examples of semitopologies: \begin{enumerate} \item Every topology is also a semitopology; intersections of open sets are allowed to be open in a semitopology, they are just not constrained to be open.
+In particular, the discrete topology is also a discrete semitopology (Definition~\ref{defn.value.assignment}(\ref{item.discrete.semitopology})). \item The \deffont{initial semitopology} $(\varnothing,\{\varnothing\})$ and the \deffont{final semitopology} $(\{\ast\},\{\varnothing,\{\ast\}\})$ are semitopologies. \item An important discrete semitopological space is

 We may silently treat $\mathbb B$ as a (discrete) semitopological space henceforth. \item Take $\ns P$ to be any nonempty set.
-Let the \deffont{trivial} semitopology on $\ns P$ have
+Let the \deffont[trivial semitopology]{trivial semitopology} (this is also a topology) on $\ns P$ have